Sciaenidae: Fossil genera

+The fossil genus Ioscion may be either a drumfish or belong to its own family more closely related to carangids.

+The former Paratethys Sea appears to have been a hotspot of endemism for many of these extinct sciaenid taxa, as many articulated remains and otoliths are known from this region.

+Etymology

+Sciaenidae takes its name from its type genus Sciaena which is derived from the Greek skiaina, which was used to refer to marine perch-like fishes.

 Characteristics

 A sciaenid has a long dorsal fin reaching nearly to the tail, and a notch between the rays and spines of the dorsal, although the two parts are actually separate.
 Drums are somberly coloured, usually in shades of brown, with a lateral line on each side that extends to the tip of the caudal fin.
 The anal fin usually has two spines, while the dorsal fins are deeply notched or separate.
 Most species have a rounded or pointed caudal fin.
 The mouth is set low and is usually inferior.
 Their croaking mechanism involves the beating of abdominal muscles against the swim bladder.

 Sciaenids are found worldwide, in both fresh and salt water, and are typically benthic carnivores, feeding on invertebrates and smaller fish.
 They are small to medium-sized, bottom-dwelling fishes living primarily in estuaries, bays, and muddy river banks.
 Most of these fish types avoid clear waters, such as coral reefs and oceanic islands, with a few notable exceptions (e.g. reef croaker, high-hat, and spotted drum).
 They live in warm-temperate and tropical waters and are best represented in major rivers in Southeast Asia, northeast South America, the Gulf of Mexico, and the Gulf of California.

 In the United States most fishers consider freshwater drum to be rough fish not suitable for eating, similar to carp, gar, and buffalo fish, although there are a number of people that enjoy fishing for these species and eating them, despite their limitations.